jacobclarke92/React-WebGL-Image-Editing-WIP-/README.md

 ## Serverside

 While totally optional the nodeJS renderer offers an alternative using a GUI.
-It takes input, output and editSteps as JSON strong.
-The major advantage of using nodeJS is that I'm able to uuse the same WebGL render code as in the front-end to create identical results.
+It takes input, output and `instructions` as JSON string.
+The major advantage of using nodeJS is that I'm able to use the same WebGL render code as in the front-end to create identical results.

 As mentioned above a global install of babel-cli is required to run the node script.

 An example of what a command might look like is

-`babel-node backend/index.js input=test1.jpg output=test1_processed.jpg editSteps="[{\"key\":\"gamma\",\"value\":0.42}]"`
+`sudo xvfb-run -s "-ac -screen 0 1x1x24" babel-node ./backend/index.js input=test_image.jpg instructions="[{\"name\":\"adjustments\",\"steps\":[{\"key\":\"gamma\",\"value\":2.1}]}]"`

 ## WebGL